 - Unusual Euphemism: Shrell!

-- Unusual Pets For Unusual People: Shadow Pjyak has, of course, a pyjak.
+- Unusual Pets for Unusual People: Shadow Pyjak has, of course, a pyjak.
 But it’s a ridiculously fat and lazy pyjak, and she only acquired it when it was discovered already living in the apartment she shares with Branka.